ahmedallam2995/DynamicLookupModule/README.md

 ```

 ## Done!
-Thats all, now you can run your application and see the magic happens.
+Thats all, all your new table CRUD operations is created dynamicly, now you can run your application and see the magic happens.